-High Bickington, Umberleigh, Devon EX37 9AY 01769 560324 www.high-bickington-primary.devon.sch.uk admin@high-bickington-primary.devon.sch.uk
+High Bickington, Umberleigh, Devon EX37 9AY 01769 560324

+www.high-bickington-primary.devon.sch.uk admin@high-bickington-primary.devon.sch.uk

-Our Ethos - we ask parents to respect our ethos and its importance to the school community.
-This does not affect the right of all parents to apply and be considered for a place here:
+Our ethos - we ask parents and carers to respect our ethos and its importance to the school community.
+This doesn't affect the right to apply for a place here or how that application would be considered.